 Mount Tamalpais College Alumni Scholarship Program

-We’re pleased to announce the opening of this year’s call for applications to the Mount Tamalpais College Alumni Scholarship Fund, which provides financial support to MTC alumni in continuing their education.
-The next round of funds will be awarded for the Fall 2025 semester; the deadline is March 3rd, 2025.
-The scholarship program application is administered by the organization 10,000 Degrees.
+The Alumni Scholarship Fund provides financial support to MTC alumni pursuing further education, and the Scholarship Program application is administered by the organization 10,000 Degrees.
 Upon request, 10,000 Degrees will also assist MTC alumni in finding other grants and scholarships to support their educational pursuits.
-Read our FAQs and apply.
+Read our FAQs to learn more.

 2024 ALUMNI SCHOLARSHIP RECIPIENTS